wuthree00/Python-Programming-MOOC/notes/part-4/overview.md

 https://programming-26.mooc.fi/part-4

-*Exercises from this section onwards are completed in Visual Studio Code (and not on the website itself)*
+*From this section onwards, all exercises are completed in Visual Studio Code (and not on the website itself)*

 **4.1 The Visual Studio Code editor, Python interpreter and built-in debugging tool**
 - You will be equipped to use the Visual Studio Code editor to complete exercises on this course